How Long Does Exterior Paint Take to Dry Before Rain Hits?

 Recoat Time

-- Second Coat Application: It is typically recommended to wait at least 24 hours before applying a second coat of oil-based paint.
-This waiting period ensures that the first coat has sufficiently dried to support additional layers without disturbing the finish.
+• Second Coat Application: It is advisable to wait a minimum of 24 hours before applying a second coat of oil-based paint, ensuring the first layer is adequately dried to support the subsequent application.

 Full Curing Time